 With access to hiking, camping, bike trails, skiing and other outdoor activities, it’s no surprise that you can find specialty shops for these sports.
 Sole Focus Running will watch you run and listen to your story before recommending the perfect pair of shoes.

 Since 2005, Black Dog Bikes has offered advice on bikes, repairs, accessories, and more.
-Hikers, campers, and paddlers will enjoy the expert service they receive at Wilderness Adventure, and we know winter is on its way because Stan’s Ski and Snowboard opens November 1 for the season.
+Hikers, campers, and paddlers will enjoy the expert service they receive at Wilderness Adventure, and we know winter is on its way because Stan’s Ski and Snowboard has opened for the season.

 Staunton has made a name for itself as a foodie town and it’s only fitting that we have some sources for the home cook.
+If you’re a fan of The Shack, you’ll want to check out the new Staunton Grocery where you can grab sandwiches, wine, and score all kinds of delicious and niche items used in the Shack’s meals to make your own versions at home.
 The Staunton Farmers’ Market is the place to get fresh ingredients from April to November.
-Order online and stay in your car, by planning a Wednesday or Friday pickup at Staunton’s Local Food Drive-Thru.
 Select all kinds of delicious things like fresh baked goods, produce, eggs, pasture-raised meat, cheese, and maple syrup.
 You should also visit Staunton Olive Oil for high quality flavored oils and vinegars for dipping and cooking.

 If you can’t shake your sweet tooth, buy a box or artisan truffles or gourmet chocolates at Cocoa Mill.

 This list is by no means exhaustive.
 A stroll through Staunton’s walkable downtown will reveal many more must-sees on your shopping adventure.
 Plus, there’s lots more to see, eat, drink and explore.
 Plan your visit today.

 Stay up to date on the latest and greatest happening in Staunton.